AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/jarad-vod-savo-ggr.md

       \ Staff of Svogthir.
 He can cast a spell with a casting time of 1 action in\
       \ place of one of these attacks."
     "name": "Multiattack"
-  - "desc": "Melee Spell Attack: +12 to hit, reach 5 ft., one creature.
-Hit:\
+  - "desc": "*Melee Spell Attack:* +12 to hit, reach 5 ft., one creature. *Hit:*\
       \ 28 (8d6) poison damage, and the target must succeed on a DC 20 Constitution\
       \ saving throw or be [poisoned](Інструменти%20ДМ/CLI/rules/conditions.md#Poisoned)\
       \ for 1 minute.
 The target can repeat the saving throw at the end of each of\
       \ its turns, ending the effect on itself on a success."
     "name": "Noxious Touch"
-  - "desc": "Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +12 to hit, reach 5 ft., one target. *Hit:*\
       \ 12 (2d6 + 5) bludgeoning damage plus 13 (3d8) poison damage and 13 (3d8)\
       \ necrotic damage."
-    "name": "Staff of Svogthir"
+    "name": "Staff of Svogthir" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Jarad can expend a use to take one of the following actions.
+Jarad regains\
+  \ all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Jarad casts one of his cantrips."
     "name": "Cantrip"